 Farmers embody independence, resilience and strength.
 However, in the face of a mental health crisis, these very attributes can lead to devastating outcomes.
 A farmer might appear fine on the surface yet be struggling with profound internal turmoil.
 And discussing a farmer's mental well-being is often met with difficulty.

-This situation underscores a critical call to action for all of us to remain vigilant about the mental health of farmers.
+Farmers are 3.5 times more likely to die by suicide than the general population, according to the National Rural Health Association.
 We must learn to recognize the signs of distress and be prepared to help.
 Also, if you're the one who needs support, remember it's totally okay to ask for help.

 Factors impacting mental health in agriculture